Pod People (Invasion of the Body Snatchers): Invasion of the Body Snatchers (1978 film)

 The origin of the pod people clones in the 1978 film remains the same as in the first film adaptation.
 In this film, the aliens are in their preinvasion form.
 They appear as gelatinous creatures abandoning their ravaged planet somewhere in deep space.
 After landing on Earth, they assimilate leaves and become pink flowers; the aliens eventually grow the larger 6 ft pods.
 This time, those subverted can scream in an eerie high-pitched alien voice, which is apparently used to alert other pod people of humans in their midst.
 They also seem to exhibit a kind of extrasensory perception.
 As one character stabs his almost-formed pod replacement, a replica immediately emits the alien scream.

 This version does not end with the same hope as the novel and previous movie, but ends with the pod people taking over almost everyone on Earth.
 The movie shows several ships with pods to be sent out into other parts of the planet.
-In the closing scene, Veronica Cartwright's character is happy to see the hero, played by Donald Sutherland, only to hear him emit the alien scream... despite their efforts, they were unable to stop the alien force, and humans are doomed while Earth is reduced to dusty rubble.
+In the closing scene, Veronica Cartwright's character is happy to see the hero, played by Donald Sutherland, only to hear him emit the alien scream.

 A difference in the pods is seen between the original film and the remake.
 In the original, the pods burst to duplicate Miles and his friends while they are awake.
 In the remake, the pods and flowers stay dormant until the humans are asleep.
 The replicas are less emotional than the original, to the extent, except for "leader" replicas such as Dr Kibner, they do not appear to be able to fake emotional states and reactions.
 Also unclear is whether the replicas can eat, although one is seen drinking water in Elizabeth Driscoll's apartment.

 Body Snatchers (1993 film)

-Similar to the 1978 film, these pod people emit the high-pitched scream to indicate nonconverts.
+As in the 1978 film, these pod people emit the high-pitched scream to indicate nonconverts.
 Their extraterrestrial origin is hinted (suggested through a pan-in of the galaxy during the opening credits, and a statement by the replica general they traveled "light-years").
 The bodies of these pod people also shrivel and disintegrate after they are killed, similar to the originals.
-Similar to the 1978 remake, this third version seems to preclude any hopeful conclusion by the ambiguous ending in which the two leads land after seemingly destroying the pod people, only to find the pilot is apparently one of the aliens, reflecting back to the eerie warning: "There's no one like you left."
+As in the 1978 remake, this third version seems to preclude any hopeful conclusion by the ambiguous ending in which the two leads land after seemingly destroying the pod people, only to find the pilot is apparently one of the aliens, reflecting back to the eerie warning: "There's no one like you left."